Mental illness and psychiatric disability

 Recovery, as the second reading speech states, “is about maximising individual choice, autonomy, opportunity and wellbeing during a person’s life and accordingly is a self-defined process that is highly individual”.

-•providing the least restrictive assessment and treatment, with voluntary assessment and treatment preferred;
+• providing the least restrictive assessment and treatment, with voluntary assessment and treatment preferred;

-•providing mental health services that aim for the best possible therapeutic outcomes, promote recovery and full community participation;
+• providing mental health services that aim for the best possible therapeutic outcomes, promote recovery and full community participation;

-•allowing the person to make decisions involving risk;
+• allowing people to make decisions involving risk;

-•involving carers (including children who are carers) in decisions about assessment, treatment and recovery whenever possible, and recognising, respecting and supporting their role.
+• involving carers (including children who are carers) in decisions about assessment, treatment and recovery whenever possible, and recognising, respecting and supporting their role.

 In addition, section 8 requires that any advice, notification or information given to a patient under the MHA 2014 is explained to the maximum extent possible in the language, mode of communication and terms which they are most likely to understand and that, whenever reasonable, such information is given both orally and in writing.